Sober Living in Thousand Oaks: Transition to Your New Life

 Every sober living home is different and has their own set of rules.
 The following are customary rules among most sober living homes.

-- You must go to a specific number of twelve-step meetings each week
+- Attending a specific number of twelve-step meetings each week.

 Will Sober Living Help Me Stay Sober?